Fourier-enhanced reduced-order surrogate modeling for uncertainty quantification in electric machine design: Numerical studies and results

 \subsection{Surrogate-based uncertainty quantification}

 In this last numerical study, surrogates obtained with the suggested framework are used for \gls{uq}.
-In particular, they replace the original, high-fidelity model of the \gls{pmsm} in Monte Carlo sampling, which aims at estimating torque statistics, specifically mean values and standard deviations of torque signals.
+In particular, they replace the original, high-fidelity \gls{pmsm} model in Monte Carlo sampling, which aims at estimating torque statistics, specifically means and standard deviations of torque signals.
 Additionally, surrogate-based estimates are compared against reference statistics obtained by sampling the original model.
-In either case, the model is sampled $11 \cdot 10^3$ times, where uniform distributions within the limits given in Table~\ref{tab:pmsm-parameters} are assumed for all design parameters.
+The model, either original or surrogate, is sampled $10^4$ times based on the considered parameter distributions.
 The sample mean and standard deviation of a torque value $\tau_\beta$ are denoted with $\hat{\mu}\left[\tau_\beta\right]$ and $\hat{\sigma}\left[\tau_\beta\right]$, respectively.
+In the following, we consider two distinct \gls{uq} scenarios concerning the parameter distributions, namely, uniform distributions in section~\ref{sec:uq-uniform}, and Gaussian distributions in section~\ref{sec:uq-gaussian}.
+Section~\ref{sec:costs-and-gains} discusses the computational costs and gains of the proposed method in the context of the aforementioned \gls{uq} studies.

+\paragraph{Remark on modeling assumptions and \gls{uq}} As previously noted in section~\ref{sec:problem-setting}, only one-fourth of a two-dimensional cross-section of the \gls{pmsm} is actually modelled, by assumption of rotational symmetry and translational invariance along the $z$-axis.
+In the \gls{uq} studies performed in the following, this assumption still holds, so that the \gls{pmsm} model described in sections \ref{sec:geometry-representation}, \ref{sec:magnetostatic-model}, and \ref{sec:numerical-approx} can be used.
+Nonetheless, we should note that this cannot be true in practice.
+For example, in a real-world setting, geometrical variations due to manufacturing tolerances will not be symmetrical.